icecreammatt/mattcarrier.com/content/post/poetry2nix.md

 error: unable to execute '/nix/store/m6395khh8givi8kb7a2zyrcda8dfzgka-python3.11-toolong-1.4.0/bin/toolong': No such file or directory
 ```

 I'm not sure how to fix this issue.
 I tried several different things in the flake.nix to override the binary name but none seemed to work.
 Running this did though.
-This isn't a problem when adding it as a custom input though `tl` will be apart of the system path.
+This isn't a problem when adding it as a custom input though `tl` will be part of the system path.

 ```bash
 $ ./result/bin/tl